hlefebvr/idol/docs/index.rst

         <h1 style="font-size:2.5em;">A C++ framework for optimization and complex decision making</h1>

         <h2 style="font-size:1.5em;color:gray;">
-            Idol is a powerful and flexible library meticulously crafted for developing new mathematical optimization algorithms.
+            Idol is a powerful and flexible library designed to help you build new mathematical optimization algorithms and solve more and more challenging problems.
         </h2>

         <span style="font-size:1.2em;">
-            <a href="tutorials/index.html" class="my-button" style="background-color:#5739ce;color:white;"> Get started now </a>
+            <a href="tutorials/index.html" class="my-button" style="background-color:#1f883d;color:white;"> Get started now </a>
             &nbsp;
             <a href="installation/index.html" class="my-button"> To installation guidelines </a>
         </span>